ShadowJhakx98/Hextrix.ai/project_root/docs/README.md

 - **Research Collaborators**

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the **Proprietary Software License** (v1.0).
+Copyright © 2025 Jared Edwards.
+All rights reserved.

 ## Contact
 For inquiries and collaborations, reach out to [your email or website].